marijakljestan/5-dana-u-oblacima-challenge/README.md

 # 5-dana-u-oblacima-challenge

 #### Backend
 Backend is a Maven Spring Boot application.
-Source code is in the <i>./backend/challenge</i> folder.
-It can be started as a Java project in Eclipse or IntelliJ.\
+Source code and tests are in the <i>./backend/challenge/src</i> folder.
+Project can be started as a Java project in Eclipse or IntelliJ.\
 Server is running on port 8081.\
 PostgreSQL is needed for the backend.
 Connection parameters can be provided as environment variables in IntelliJ, or hard-coded in the <i>application.properties</i> file.